alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 Look, you may be philosophically against large corporations accumulating power.
 That's totally fine.
 Corporations have screwed over a *lot* of people.
 However, at this time, it's correct to *temporarily* suspend your principles.
-Not permanantly, temporarily, until the public health emergency has ended.
+Not permanently, temporarily, until the public health emergency has ended.
 Contact tracing only works if it's widespread.
 To make it widespread, you *want* the large reach of tech companies, because you need as many users as possible.